golemfactory/golem-js-preview-program/tasks/4-send-files/README.md

 - Note you might need to include in the image not only the OCR tool but also language libraries.

-- For the `essseract-ocr` tool usage examples and test data are available [here](https://tesseract-ocr.github.io/tessdoc/Command-Line-Usage.html#simplest-invocation-to-ocr-an-image).
+- For the `tessseract-ocr` tool usage examples and test data are available [here](https://tesseract-ocr.github.io/tessdoc/Command-Line-Usage.html#simplest-invocation-to-ocr-an-image).

 - Golem JS data transfer examples are available [here](https://docs.golem.network/creators/javascript/examples/transferring-data).